Start with the end in mind.

 2. Retirement budget worksheet: Another approach is to create a hypothetical budget of what you’ll spend money on.
 Again, you can’t predict this perfectly, and you’ll probably base your spending on current spending categories (how much you eat out, travel, spend on utilities, pay in taxes, etc.).
 To use this method, build a worksheet for monthly expenses, add in irregular annual or quarterly payments (life insurance premiums, property taxes, etc.), and multiply by twelve to arrive at the required annual income you’ll need for retirement.

 3. Lifestyle ranges: If you don’t have the patience for a detailed budget worksheet, you can just pick an annual income range.
-For example, is $50,000 per year enough, or do you need $150,000 to be happy?
+For example, is $50,000 enough, or do you need $100,000 per year (or several hundred thousand) to be happy?
 You probably have some idea what your number is, and that’s a reasonable way to start.
 As always, the more you want, the harder it is to reach that goal—but anything possible.
 Evaluate your wants and needs, and remember that your needs may change in retirement.

 What About Inflation?

 If you pick an income or budget that supports your lifestyle today, inflation (the tendency of prices to rise over time) will most likely erode your spending power.
 Retirement might be many years away, and it might last for several decades after you start—so it’s wise to plan for higher costs.